 is the foundation of healing.
 The ancient Indian science of medicine Ayurveda

-, emphasizes that every individual requires balance and considers diet as one of the essential tools for achieving balance.
-Ayurvedic diet generally suggest personalised diet for people whilst considering factors like age and gender, the doshic tendencies that needs to be balanced at a given time, the potency of the body tissues and the digestive abilities.
+emphasizes that every individual requires balance and considers diet as one of the essential tools for achieving balance.
+Ayurvedic diet suggests a personalised diet for people whilst considering factors like age and gender, the doshic tendencies that needs to be balanced at a given time, the potency of the body tissues and the digestive abilities.

 According to Ayurveda, the tastes can increase or decrease the three doshas namely Vata

 , diet for Pitta Dosha